 However, just because teen cutting is not a suicide attempt doesn’t mean it can be ignored.
 Teen self-harm is usually a sign of an underlying mental health issue, and is linked to a higher risk of suicide attempts in future.
 That’s why it’s vital for parents and caregivers to understand the differences and associations between cutting and suicidal behavior.

 Teen Self-Harm vs. Suicidality

-Most teens who cut or otherwise inflict harm upon themselves are not attempting suicide.
-Rather, they are using self-injury to find relief from overwhelming emotions such as anger, grief, anxiety, fear, and hurt.
+A recent analysis of data from the Centers for Disease Control reveals that teen girls intentionally injure themselves at more than twice the rate of boys.
+Teens typically engage in different types of self-harm as a way to find relief from overwhelming emotions, such as anger, grief, anxiety, fear, and hurt.
 In a survey of nearly a thousand 14- to 16-year-olds, the majority chose “to get relief from a terrible state of mind” as the reason why they engaged in teen self-harm.
 In some cases, teens may be emotionally numb, and cutting allows them to feel something.

 While most cases of NSSI are not suicide attempts, teens who self-harm are more likely to progress to suicidal behavior.
 According to one study, up to 70 percent of teens who self-harm have attempted suicide at another time, and 55 percent have made multiple suicide attempts.
 That’s why it’s so important to understand the root cause of a teen’s self-harming behavior.

 7 Signs That a Teen Is Self-Harming